 For more information about the Community Innovations Lab, contact Karina Mangu-Ward, Director of Strategic Partnerships, at email@example.com.

-The Innovation Labs for Performing Arts, Museums, and Arts Development Agencies take cross-constituent teams through a facilitated year-long process to research ideas, design and prototype new approaches, and launch real-life projects that address major adaptive challenges facing arts and culture organizations.
+The Innovation Labs for Performing Arts, Museums, and Arts Development Agencies take cross-constituent teams through a facilitated process to research ideas, design and prototype new approaches, and launch real-life projects that address complex challenges facing arts and culture organizations.

 For more information about our national programs, contact Liz Dreyer, National Programs Manager, at firstname.lastname@example.org.

 New Pathways is a flexible program designed in partnership with local funders to strengthen adaptive leadership within local cultural communities.
 With program components such as a highly-acclaimed workshop series, participant-led convenings, an innovation incubator, organizational coaching, and systems analysis, each New Pathways initiative is individually tailored to address the needs of specific arts and culture communities.
 Learn more about New Pathways.

 For more information about our local programs, contact Louise Brooks, Manager of Local Programs, at email@example.com.